XiaoboMa1/Radix-Trie-Dictionary/README.md

 ## How to Use
 1. Place your word list files in the `resources` directory.
-2. Compile the project using the provided Makefile:
+2. Compile the project using the provided Makefile: Run ```make```
+3. Run the program and provide a prefix as an argument: ```./test_large <your_prefix>```

+This will return the top 5 suggestions for words starting with your prefix.
+If no prefix is provided, the program will run default performance tests.